harveshvaran/ftp82_laptop/WEEK1.md

 # Workshop material - Day #4 - Configure Project Board in GITHUB for  Managing and Tracking Your Project

-  * Login to Jira and select your project FTPXX.
+  * Login to GITHUB Project Board and select your project FTPXX.
   * [Team member #1] Create an epic, with name: "Demonstrate team familiarity with git workflow" and Summary: "This epic demonstrates to the course facilitators that each member of the team knows the git workflow, both as a developer and as a reviewer".
   * [Team member #2] Use the "Use the "Create issue button" to create the following stories"
      * Summary: "Clean up tictactoe.html before the demonstrations"